SyedSamama/AeolusStone/README.md

-- 👋 Greetings, I’m @AeolusStone, open minded and cool as a cucumber.
+- 👋 Greetings, I’m @AeolusStone,

-- 👀 I’m interesting in learning how to program.
-I'm a knowledge seeker, who's a beginner and learning how to programe.
+- 👀 I’m interesting

-- 🌱 I’m currently exploring the internet, and see if it can teach me how to programme.
-I have also, selected my course as a software engineer as well.
-- I'll use all the help I can get.
+- 🌱 I’m currently
 - 💞️ I’m looking to collaborate on ...
-Not decided yet :/

 - 📫 How to reach me ...

 <!---